PurpleB4T/Efithian-Wiki/content/Rules/Class Changes/Artificer/Alchemist.md

 Starting at 9th level, you can incorporate restorative reagents into some of your works:

 - Whenever a creature **drinks an alchemical infusion** you created, the creature gains temporary hit points equal to 2d6 + your Intelligence modifier (minimum of 1 temporary hit point).
-- You can cast Lesser Restoration without expending a spell slot and without preparing the spell, provided you use alchemist's supplies as the spellcasting focus.
+- You can cast Lesser Restoration without expending a spell slot and without preparing the spell, provided you use alchemist's supplies as the spell casting focus.
 You can do so a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 ### Chemical Mastery (Unchanged)
 By 15th level, you have been exposed to so many chemicals that they pose little risk to you, and you can use them to quickly end certain ailments:

 - You gain resistance to acid damage and poison damage, and you are now immune to the poisoned condition.
-- You can cast Greater Restoration and Heal without expending a spell slot, without preparing the spell, and without providing the material component, provided you use alchemist’s supplies as the spellcasting focus.
+- You can cast Greater Restoration and Heal without expending a spell slot, without preparing the spell, and without providing the material component, provided you use alchemist’s supplies as the spell casting focus.
 Once you cast either spell with this feature, you can't cast that spell with it again until you finish a long rest.

-\pagebreak
 ### Added Infusions:
 A few Infusion are added for Alchemists.
 They count against the number of your known infusions.
 #### Aroma Therapies.